 Driving around at night, close to the ground on sheet ice sounds like it should have been a bit disconcerting, but the reality felt much safer than I expected.
 Of course, I was probably driving way too slowly and I admit to being lapped by several younger drivers, but I console myself I’m a better insurance risk.

 Snoocing also involved proximity to the ground but was definitely a day time only experience.
 You can read more here, but essentially you perch on a seat balanced around 25cm above a single ski which takes you down the piste with all the ‘real’ skiers and snowboarders navigating around you.
-It’s so new (piloted in Serre Che last season) that it’s a real conversation starter whenever you stop for more than a minute.
-Great fun, so try it for an afternoon – you can find it in ten ski resorts in France this season.
+It’s so new that it’s a real conversation starter whenever you stop for more than a minute.
+Great fun, so try it for a morning or an afternoon.

 But it wasn’t all adrenaline and energy.
 For something more relaxing I can recommend a chill out session in the 2,000-year-old thermal baths at the Grands Bains de Monêtier Spa and afterwards you can follow in our tracks by taking a ride in a piste basher whisking you straight up the mountain for a fondue dinner.